MaxDesiatov/fosspay/README.md

 Edit `config.ini` to your liking.

-Activate the virtual environment associated with project.
+Activate the virtual environment associated with the project.

     pipenv shell